Skip to content

 "cache_size": len(self.tool_cache),

-"thread_pool_size": self.thread_pool._max_workers
+"thread_pool_size": self.thread_pool._max_workers,

 }

-Part 3: Response Time Optimization (10 minutes)
+Part 3: Response Time Optimization

 Faster Agent Responses

-🗂️ File: src/session1/fast_response_agent.py - Speed-optimized agent implementations
+🗂️ File: src/session1/fast_response_agent.py - Speed-optimized data processing agent implementations

 import asyncio